ecshreve/portfolio/README.md

 yarn deploy
 ```

-Now we can go back to the settings page for this repository in GitHub, and scroll down to the GitHub Pages section to see that it has updated with our custom domain.
+Now we can go back to the settings page for this repository in GitHub, and scroll down to the GitHub Pages section and we should see that it has updated with our custom domain.

 Some things I Googled during this section:

 - "what is a CNAME file"
-- "how long do DNS changes take to propate"
+- "how long do DNS changes take to propagate"
 - "use google domain with github pages"
 - "deploy react app to github pages basic"
 - ...

 ## Conclusion

 That's it, we're done!
 We made a React application and have it accessible at our custom domain name.
-While there's a handful of things I Googled listed above, the actual number of things I Googled is much MUCH higher, and it would be impossible to list them all here.
+While there's a handful of things I Googled listed above, the actual number of things I Googled is much astronomically higher, and it would be impossible to list them all here.

 While I do work with Typescript and React for my job, I wouldn't consider myself an "expert" in either.
 I spent a lot of time during the beginning of this project Googling, trying something, getting an error message, Googling, reading documentation, reading stackoverflow, fixing something, trying something, and repeating.